Margie's been an online writer for several years. Her articles focus on great Southern-style recipes for any occasion.

 - The chili freezes well.

-- You make increase portions to make the number of serving you need.
+- You make increase portions to make the number of servings you need.

 - 2 pounds venison cut into 1-inch cubes